jason-davey/studio/PLAYBOOK.md

 ## 3. Using the In-App Landing Page Workflow Tool (Root `/` path)

 Navigate to the root of your application (e.g., `http://localhost:9002/`).
 This is the main tool, organized into 5 accordion steps.
+The "Guided Walkthrough" and "Provide Feedback" buttons are always available in the top bar.

 ### 3.1.
 Step 1: Review Recommendations
 - This is the first panel in the accordion.